VojtekLukas/english-for-designers/07-year-in-review.md

   To the future improvements.
 I look up to getting better in English especially in professional language and specific terms in my field.
 </p>
 <p>
-  Then I would like to more explore myself and search for good place in creative industry that I will like.
+  Then I would like to explore more of myself and search for good place in creative industry that I will like.
 </p>
 <H2>The End</H2>
 <p>